Auscitte/auscitte.github.io/_posts/2020-12-01-Code-Fragments-With-Pdbparse.md

 **_Update._** Recently I came across an [article](https://codemachine.com/articles/x64_deep_dive.html) expanding on the subject.
 Therein, the phonomenon is claimed to be the result of applying the **_Basic Blocks Tools (BBT)_**, which is a kind of **_"profile-based optimization"_**.
 It is meant to increase **_"spacial locality of code"_** by grouping the most often executed branches within a module together so that they fit on a single page, if possible, thereby reducing the process' working set.
 The frequency of execution for the code blocks is said to be obtained with the help of a profiler.

-Even though I did not researh (in any depth) the subject myself, the strategy sounds perfectly reasonable to me.
+Even though I did not research (in any depth) the subject myself, the strategy sounds perfectly reasonable to me.

 ## References: